Firstly, let me introduce myself, my name is Paul, and I’m a golf addict!

 There is no one in the house, help I shout weakly, half humiliated by the embarrassment but now also now starting to panic.

-After a few brief grunts and groans I am free from the carnage and thanking my neighbour profusely for saving my life.
+After a few brief grunts and groans, I am free from the carnage and thank my neighbour profusely for saving my life.